zaproxy/action-baseline/README.md

 ### `token`

 **Optional** ZAP action uses the default action token provided by GitHub to create and update the issue for the baseline scan.
 You do not have to create a dedicated token.
 Make sure to use the GitHub's default action token when running the action(`secrets.GITHUB_TOKEN`).
+If you dont want ZAP to create GitHub issues, set the token to an empty string.

 ### `fail_action`